chzesa/we-tabcache/README.md

 * `cache.debug()` returns an object containing the internal variables in the cache.

 ## Known intentional behaviour differences to Firefox
-* `onUpdated` cache event handler will not be invoked before the `onCreated` event for a given tab.
+* The cache event handlers for `tabs.onUpdated` will not be invoked before the `tabs.onCreated` event for a given tab.
-* the `index` and `windowId` of `tabs.Tab` passed to `onUpdated` cache event handler may differ from the values given to the `tabs.onUpdated` event callback, particularly when tabs are moved from one window to another.
+* The `index` and `windowId` of `tabs.Tab` passed to `onUpdated` cache event handler may differ from the values given to the `tabs.onUpdated` event callback, particularly when tabs are moved from one window to another.

 ## Queue
 Internally the script maintains a [`js-syncqueue`](https://github.com/chzesa/js-syncqueue) object to queue pending browser events while its internal state is updating and the cache event handlers are being awaited on.
 This also guarantees all browser events are handled, even the ones occurring during cache initialization.